 The intended audience for this site is music teachers, who I hope will be able to use these resources in their classrooms.
-You might have been redirected here if you are a pop nerd wondering about meter and intervals in Rush songs, and I think you'll like this blog, too.
+You might have been redirected here if you are a pop nerd wondering about meter and intervals in Rush songs, but I think you'll like the rest of this blog, too.
 I do hope everyone enjoys it.

 Contained within are some tips & specific popular songs to bridge between the gap between the music that most often captures our students' interests and the music we have been teaching them for decades.

 If I am trying to sell you something, I'll let you know upfront, and if so, it's because it's something I believe in very strongly and by an author or creator I trust.
 And I'll write a little bit about my experiences with the goods as well.

 My name is Emily and I teach music.
 More specifically, I teach instrumental (band) and choral music on the middle school level at a South Florida public school.
 I am so proud to say that as of February 2018, I am a Little Kids Rock teacher.
 I believe this to be a life-changing organization and you should learn more about it.
 I take an unconventional approach to teaching, and I'm glad to share some of my best practices.
 Sometimes they work.

 If you're just dying for it, you can read my CV here.